dollarscout

 Definition

-Principal refers to the original sum of money borrowed in a loan, or the amount of your loan balance that still needs to be paid, excluding interest.
+Principal refers to the initial amount of money borrowed or the amount of the loan that remains unpaid, not including interest or fees.

 What is Principal?